Map of the Ancient Middle East in 3500 BCE, showing the merging Sumerian civilization in Mesopotamia.

 In early Mesopotamia, members of this elite group would have been supported by temple revenues. later, as temples lost their pre-eminent place in Mesopotamian society, a career in royal service would have become a more important source of income for ambitious officials.
 Later still, as kings gave away landed estates, or as wealthy individuals were able to purchase them, the topmost levels of Mesopotamian society would have come to form an hereditary landed aristocracy.

-Near the bottom of society was an underclass of landless labourers and beggars.
+Near the bottom of society was an underclass of landless laborers and beggars.
 These had only restricted rights as citizens; and right at the bottom was a class of slaves, who had very few rights.
 They could be bought and sold like other property.
 They had either been war captives, or had fallen into slavery through debt, or had been born into slavery.
 They worked as household servants, as workers in workshops, and in other menial roles.
 However, they could acquire property, and even own other slaves.
 They also had the right to buy their freedom, if they were able.

 Women had a respected place in Mesopotamian society, at least by the time of Hammurabi’s Code.
 They had rights and duties as citizens, they could act as witnesses in court, and they could own property.
 She brought a dowry into the family, and although divorce was entirely a husband’s prerogative, the divorced wife would take her dowry with her out of the marriage.